Embed Plaid in your forms to collect financial information automatically from your users' bank accounts.

 Navigate to the Feathery form where you want to embed Plaid.
-Click on the Connect tab.
+Click on the Integrations tab.

 Open the Plaid integration, turn it on, and fill out the template with your API Client ID, API Secret, and the Plaid environment they belong to.
-E.g. if you're just testing your integration, you can use Sandbox or Development.
-Change to Production when you're ready to start collecting data for real.
+For example, if you're just testing your integration, you can use Sandbox or Development.
+Change to Production when you're ready to start collecting real user data.

 Go to your form builder and add a button to a step.